dzzh/RIBs-wiki/Android-Tutorial-1.md

 </com.uber.rib.root.logged_out.LoggedOutView>
 ```

-In order for this view to work, you'll need to update the `LoggedOutView` to inherit from `FrameLayout`.
+In order for this view to work, you'll need to update the `LoggedOutView` to inherit from `LinearLayout`.

 ### Step 6
 Let’s make the LoggedOut RIB do something: clicking on the Login button should log user’s name.
 First, configure the LoggedOutPresenter (nested inside LoggedOutInteractor) to have the following interface.